What Is AAT Deficiency?

 There's no cure, but treatments can help you manage your liver and breathing problems.

 You get the disease because your liver doesn't make enough of a protein called alpha-1 antitrypsin, or AAT.
-You need AAT to protect your lungs from getting broken down.
+You need AAT to protect your lungs.
 Without it, infections and other irritants, like tobacco smoke, break down parts of your lung even faster.

-If you have AAT deficiency, you might not have any breathing symptoms until you're in your 20s or 30s.
-But when they start, you could feel short of breath or wheeze when you breathe, just like someone who has asthma.
+If you have AAT deficiency, you might not have breathing symptoms until you're in your 20s or 30s.
+When they start, you could feel short of breath or wheeze when you breathe, just like someone who has asthma.

 For some people, AAT deficiency can cause chronic pulmonary obstructive disease (COPD).
 When you have COPD, you often have symptoms of emphysema, a serious condition that makes it hard for you to push air out of your lungs.
 COPD can make you cough up mucus, make you wheeze or have trouble breathing, and make your chest feel tight.

 Keep in mind that no two cases of AAT deficiency are alike.
 Not everyone gets severe symptoms.
 With treatment, you’ll probably still be able to work, exercise, and enjoy many of your favorite hobbies.

 Reach out to a circle of friends and family, and ask your doctor about support groups.
 It can help to talk to people who understand what you're going through.

 You might not know you have the disease until you're an adult.
 Most people get it between the ages of 20 and 40.
 You may feel short of breath, especially when you try to exercise.
 You also could start to wheeze or have a whistling sound when you breathe.